camilaepierce/PendantDropML/README.md

 ```
 or by opening the folder in Visual Studio Code and running `model.py`.
 Configurations can be specified at the top of `model.py`, such as which model to run, learning rate, data folders, and number of batches.

+Customize the actions you want to take by commenting / uncommenting the desired lines.
+Current, train a model through running the optimizer.
+Load a model to continue training with the loading function.
+Evaluate a model through evaluate_directory().
+Determine optimal hyperparameters (learning rate, etc.) through running the opt_hyperparameters script.

 **IMPORTANT** If you start running the optimizer and need to end it, you can just hit Ctrl+C (Keyboard Interrupt) to end the script midway